-1. Public Education and Outreach Program – This program provides the general public as well as business and industry with valuable information on general water quality, pollution prevention, and reporting problems, as well as specialized information on various activities that have the potential to cause pollution and harm water quality.
+1. Public Education and Outreach Program – This program provides the general public, business and industry with information and activities related to water quality, storm water pollution sources, reduction of these sources, and methods of reporting pollution.
 This information is provided using a wide range of media channels and activities such as advertisements via print, radio, and television, and special events, school programs and mailings.

-7. Industrial Facilities Evaluation and Monitoring Program – This program focuses on industrial facilities that are permitted to discharge stormwater to the City’s MS4 and receiving streams.
-Inspections are conducted at these facilities to review site operations and materials handling practices.
-In addition, the facility site permit is reviewed to ensure that permit conditions are adhered to.
+7. Industrial Facilities Evaluation and Monitoring Program – This program focuses on industrial facilities that discharge stormwater to the City’s MS4 and receiving streams.
+Inspections are conducted at these facilities on a rotational basis to review site operations and materials handling practices.
+In addition, if the facility has a stormwater permit, it is reviewed to ensure that permit conditions are adhered to.

-8. Water Quality Assessment and Monitoring Program – The City maintains a water quality monitoring program designed to monitor major streams to determine water quality conditions and gauge the effectiveness of various stormwater management programs.
-The program also is used to assist in locating illicit discharges and connections.
+8. Water Quality Assessment and Monitoring Program – The City maintains a water quality monitoring program and plan designed to monitor major streams to determine water quality conditions and assist in evaluating the effectiveness of various stormwater management programs.
+The program also is used to assist in locating illicit discharges and connections where possible.

-9. Water Quality Recovery Program – The Total Maximum Daily Load (TMDL) program is required by the Clean Water Act and is a plan developed by the State or USEPA that is designed to address pollutants that are causing impairments to water bodies.
-The City’s NPDES permit requires that if the City is or becomes subject to an approved TMDL with an approved Waste Load Allocation (WLA) assigned to stormwater; then BMPs will be developed and implemented within the six minimum permit measures that are designed to reduce the TMDL pollutant of concern within the Permittee’s assigned MS4 NPDES regulated waste load allocation to the maximum extent practicable (MEP), and to the extent authorized by law.
+9. Total Maximum Daily Load (TMDL) Program – The Total Maximum Daily Load (TMDL) program is required by the Clean Water Act and is a plan developed by the State or USEPA that is designed to address pollutants that are causing impairments to water bodies.
+The City’s NPDES MS4 permit requires that if the City is or becomes subject to an approved TMDL with an approved Waste Load Allocation (WLA) assigned to stormwater; then BMPs will be developed and implemented within the six minimum permit measures that are designed to reduce the TMDL pollutant of concern within the Permittee’s assigned MS4 NPDES regulated waste load allocation to the maximum extent practicable (MEP), and to the extent authorized by law.